ljz0/ljz0.github.io/index.md

 ### [Inference in Cluster Randomized Trials with Matched Pairs](https://arxiv.org/pdf/2211.14903v1.pdf) (with Yuehao Bai, Azeem Shaikh and Max Tabord-Meehan)

 > We consider the problem of inference in cluster randomized trials where treatment status is determined according to a “matched pairs” design.

+### [Proximal Causal Inference for Synthetic Control with Surrogates](https://arxiv.org/pdf/2308.09527.pdf) (with Eric J. Tchetgen Tchetgen and Carlos Varjão)

+> The synthetic control method faces challenges in accurately predicting post-intervention potential outcome had, contrary to fact, the treatment been withheld, when the pre-intervention period is short or the post-intervention period is long.
+To address these issues, we propose a novel method that leverages post-intervention information, specifically time-varying correlates of the causal effect called "surrogates", within the synthetic control framework.